silverpond/heroku-server-render-template/README.md

 * [clj-sql-up][cljsqlup] for database migrations.
 * [Http-kit][httpkit] for serving web.

-Additionally [foreman][foreman] is used for configuration and environments.
+Environment variables are used for configuration.
+We recomment using [foreman][foreman] for managing environments.
+A `.env` file is created in the root of your project for this purpose.

 ## Usage